-A systematic literature search was conducted according to PRISMA guidelines [40]; a completed PRISMA checklist can be found in Supplementary File 15 and a flowchart is provided below (Fig. 6).
 Peer-reviewed articles assessing the effects of ocean acidification on fish behaviour were searched for through Scopus and Google Scholar by J. Clements up until December 21, 2018 using two primary keyword strings: 'ocean acidification fish behavio(u)r' and 'elevated co2 fish behavio(u)r'.
-The search was conducted using the free software "Publish or Perish" [41] selecting a time period spanning 2009 - 2018 and the maximum number of results that the software allows (1,000 results), ignoring citations and patents.
-The keyword search resulted in a total of 4,411 results, with 2,508 papers remaining for initial screening after duplicates were removed (Fig. 6, Table S3).
+The search was conducted using the free software "Publish or Perish" [38] selecting a time period spanning 2009 - 2018 and the maximum number of results that the software allows (1,000 results), ignoring citations and patents.
+The keyword search resulted in a total of 4,411 results, with 2,508 papers remaining for initial screening after duplicates were removed (Fig. 5, Table S3).
 The titles and abstracts of each article were then screened for initial relevance and inclusion criteria.
 Articles were included in the database if they included statements of quantitatively assessing the effect of elevated CO2 (i.e., ocean acidification) on a behavioural trait of a marine fish; we excluded review articles and papers that measured the effect of elevated CO2 on freshwater fishes and invertebrates.
 This initial screening resulted in a total of 93 papers being retained from the database search for further evaluation.
 Five papers were subsequently excluded from the meta-analysis due to a lack of appropriate data for estimating effect size (i.e., variance and/or sample sizes were not a part of the behavioural metric, or specific behavioural data were not presented), resulting in a total of 88 papers.
-A cited reference search of the 93 articles was subsequently conducted on March 23, 2019 (just prior to conducting the data analysis) by searching the reference lists and lists of citing articles (on the article's webpage), selecting articles with relevant titles, and evaluating them for includion according to the criteria above.
-Three additional relevant papers were added from the cited reference search for a total of 91 papers included in the meta-analysis.
+A cited reference search of the 93 articles was subsequently conducted on March 23, 2019 (just prior to conducting the data analysis) by searching the reference lists and lists of citing articles (on the article's webpage) and three additional relevant papers were added, for a total of 91 papers included in the meta-analysis.
 While we did not solicit a call for grey literature, which can be important for meta-analyses [3], such literature online would have been captured in the Google Scholar search; however, no relevant grey literature was uncovered in this search.
 Final checks of the 91 papers were conducted by both J. Clements and J. Sundin.
-Results of the literature search are provided in Fig. 6 below.
+Results of the literature search are provided in Fig. 5 below.
 Further details can be found in Table S3, and full search results for each step can be found in Supplementary File 2.